cebarbosa/paintbox/docs/preparing_models.rst

 models, CvD are also distributed as SSP models with varying ages, metallicities, and IMFs, but also provide response functions that allow the variation of several individual elements, e.g., C, N, O, Mg, Si, Ca, Ti, and Fe.
-In this cases, To handle these models, we use the utility class ``CvD18``, built from the basic ``paintbox`` classes, to handle the input files and produce spectra with any combination of parameters.
+To handle these models, we use the utility class ``CvD18``, built from the basic ``paintbox`` classes, to handle the input files and produce spectra with any combination of parameters.